 Many early colonial towns have been overtaken by later development and although may retain substantial buildings of the colonial period, whatever spatial relationship their town centres had with the surrounding land is being or has been lost.
 Of the principal towns existing in 1849, Camden is extremely rare in that it is the only one that was privately founded and which has survived in its original form.
 Place names within the town evidence its Macarthur history.
-Planned according to early 1829 regulations with a distinct street grid, accommodating religious and civic services needed by the area's population, the town demonstrates the principal characteristics of an early country town.
+Planned under the first comprehensive town planning regulations in the colony, the Darling Regulations of 1829, with a distinct street grid, accommodating the services needed by the area's population, the town demonstrates the principal characteristics of an early country town.